 - Princes Street Gardens are lovely in the summer after a day’s shopping on Princes Street and a drink on Rose Street, and the Grassmarket is a great drinking area and vintage shopping destination.

 - Edinburgh is a different city depending on the season.
 Try to spend a summer here to catch the Fringe Festival, during which the city is overrun with tourists and performers.
-At Christmas, Princes Street Gardens acquire an ice rink and German Christmas Market – be sure to grab a hot chocolate or post-shop mulled wine.
+At Christmas, Princes Street Gardens acquire an Santa Pub Crawl or German Christmas Market – be sure to grab a hot chocolate or post-shop mulled wine.

 Health & Fitness

 Staying fit as a student in Edinburgh is easy even when the Scottish weather leaves you shivering.

 CSE is University of Edinburgh’s gym, which boasts great facilities and a swimming pool.
 Student membership costs £100 for the year (excluding the summer), but off-peak membership is £65.
 There are also options for memberships lasting one semester only.

 The Meadows behind the main university library attracts runners and joggers, although it is best avoided after dark.

 Edinburgh differs from some student cities in that most of the student accommodation is flats rather than houses, so having 9 housemates isn’t really an option.
 A 5 bedroom flat in the city centre will have an average rent of £1850 (£90 per week each).

 For first years, there is catered accommodation in Pollock Halls for University of Edinburgh students and self-catered in Frasiers Court, Kincaid’s Court, Sciennes and Hermits Croft